AlexiaChen/awesome-stars/README.md

 - [graphql/graphql-js](https://github.com/graphql/graphql-js) – A reference implementation of GraphQL for JavaScript
 - [immutable-js/immutable-js](https://github.com/immutable-js/immutable-js) – Immutable persistent data collections for Javascript which increase efficiency and simplicity.
 - [vuetifyjs/vuetify](https://github.com/vuetifyjs/vuetify) – 🐉 Vue Component Framework
-- [vuejs/vue](https://github.com/vuejs/vue) – 🖖 Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
+- [vuejs/vue](https://github.com/vuejs/vue) – This is the repo for Vue 2.
+For Vue 3, go to https://github.com/vuejs/core
 - [microsoft/reactxp](https://github.com/microsoft/reactxp) – Library for cross-platform app development.
 - [microsoft/TypeScript-React-Starter](https://github.com/microsoft/TypeScript-React-Starter) – A starter template for TypeScript and React with a detailed README describing how to use the two together.
 - [babel/babel](https://github.com/babel/babel) – 🐠 Babel is a compiler for writing next generation JavaScript.